Priceless Paintings

 It depends on more than just the names of the artists, who have their good

 years and bad, strengths and weaknesses.
-Typically, the artwork most in line with the media, style
+Typically, the paintings most in line with the media, style

 and size for which an artist is best known and from the artist's best years